 In February we released the The Mathematics of Love, a must-have for anyone who wants to better understand their love life.
 In this new TED Book, mathematician Hannah Fry pulls back the curtain and reveals the hidden patterns—from dating sites to divorce, sex to marriage—behind the rituals of love.

-- Pioneering scientist Rob Knight on the the microscopic life within our bodies, and the astonishing impact microbes have on our health, mood, and more — learn more
+This month we published Follow Your Gut, in which pioneering scientist Rob Knight reveals the groundbreaking science behind the microscopic life within our bodies, and the astonishing impact microbes have on our health, mood, and more.

 - Pulitzer Prize winner Siddhartha Mukherjee (The Emperor of All Maladies) on the groundbreaking new laws of medicine